People

 Contact: sarahcoh[at]med.unc.edu

-Greg Miner, Post-Doc
+Greg Miner, Research Associate

-Greg is a Postdoctoral Research Associate in the Cohen Lab.
+Greg is a Research Associate in the Cohen Lab.
 His PhD research focused on protein-lipid interactions and how these interactions are regulated, specifically in the context of vacuolar membrane fusion.
 He is continuing this line of research by examining the role of lipid binding proteins in mediating organelle contacts and lipid transfer.
 Greg received degrees in Chemistry and Biochemistry from the University of Washington at Seattle in 2012 and his PhD in Biochemistry from the University of Illinois at Urbana-Champaign in 2018.

 Contact: gminer2[at]med.unc.edu